The HOMFLY-PT polynomial and HZ factorisation: Kauffman polynomial and HZ factorisability

-$ \bullet$ For $L7n1^+=T(3,3,2,1)=(3_1^+,\textcircled{})$ with $lk(L7n1\{0\}^+)=2$ we find (Table~\ref{BPSL7n1}) The two crosscap BPS invariants for $L4a1$, $L6a3$ and $L7n1^+$ are computed via (\ref{c2general}) to be $\hat N^{c=2}=0.$ These evaluations agree (up to some overall minus signs) with the results provided to us, through a personal communication with the authors of \cite{MorozovCheck}.
-Some further evaluations for links with factorised HZ transform are included in the Appendix.
 We have confirmed that $\hat{N}^{c=2}=0$ is valid for all the up-to-12-crossings links that admit HZ factorisability.
 The only exception is again $L10n42$, which does also not satisfy the HOMFLY--PT-Kauffman relation (\ref{linkcriterion}).
 Note in fact that, unlike for knots, the condition $\hat{N}^{c=2}=0$ for 2-component links does not seem to be a direct consequence of (\ref{linkcriterion}).
 Additionally, it is interesting that although the HZ factorisability depends on the choice of orientation (unless the linking number is $0$), the vanishing of the two-crosscap BPS invariants is orientation independent.
 This implies that further investigation is needed in order to understand the intricate inter-relations between HZ factorisability, the HOMFLY--PT-Kauffman relation and the vanishing of the two-crosscap BPS invariants in the case of links, and also to extend them to more than two components.
 Links are actually of interest from a physics viewpoint, due to the fact that their Khovanov homology is more clearly related to the space of BPS states in M-theory \cite{Witten2}.